MsDora grew up, received early education and taught school in the Caribbean. Read her love and pride of the region—people and place.

 The present generation hardly quotes these sayings, but they understand them and take the messages seriously.
 A switch to the native dialect by someone who usually speaks Standard English (for example, a teacher or any other professional) still gets attention.

 The sayings are selected from Local Sayings compiled by Creighton Pencheon and published in 2006 by the Saint Kitts Department of Culture.
-Judge for yourself the amount of wisdom which can be gained from the sayings of the Kittitian Old Folk.
+Judge for yourself the amount of wisdom that can be gained from the sayings of the Kittitian Old Folk.

 |Creole Version||Standard English Interpretation||The Meaning|